Maui Real Estate Blog

 What would your perfect Maui day look like?
 Wake up with the sun and check the morning surf at Hookipa from your backyard?
 Play with your kid in the tide pools at Mama’s Beach?
 Go for an afternoon kite at Lanes or a down wind SUP from Maliko?
 Take a bike ride into Paia?
 Walk to dinner at Mama’s?
 Listen to the sound of the surf from the back deck of your charming, classic plantation cottage overlooking the beach and ocean?

 The 14,600 square foot R-1 lot is perched above the crystal blue waters of Maui’s North Shore on Kuau Point.
 The property features a vintage 2 bedroom 1 bath cottage with fir floors; and the land, plans and approvals to expand.
 The owners recently obtained a certified shoreline and the SMA exemption to modify the existing home and add a second dwelling.
-This rare opportunity is available for $2,995,000.
-Check our our 129 Aleiki Place, Paia listing page for more photos and details.
-Contact The Maui Real Estate Team to arrange a showing.
+This home is no longer listed for sale.
+Contact The Maui Real Estate Team for assistance with other places in the Kuau Point and Paia Areas.